 If you’re still not sure about the outcome and cannot find another provider, have the person complete a portion of the project so you can determine whether to continue or select a different option.
 You do not have to agree to the entire project.

 My experience, and warnings generated from that experience, is never meant to bash anyone.
 My hope, in this creative and dynamic industry, is that you are surrounded with people of integrity.

 Since that won’t always occur, it’s my duty as an industry expert to uncover problems that slow you from reaching your destiny.
-I speak to many designers through my coaching program and VIP programs who wish they’d hired me before damage was done.
+I speak to many designers through my coaching program who wish they’d hired me before damage was done.

 I wonder how many entrepreneurs at the event I attended researched the speaker to see if he practices what he preaches.
 Would you have?